wp-plugins/customer-area/readme.txt

 06. The main settings screen.
 07. The private files settings screen.
 08. The login screen when the login form add-on is enabled.
 09. The lost password screen when the login form add-on is enabled.
+Also shows the integration with the Really Simple CAPTCHA plugin.
 10. The registration screen when the login form add-on is enabled.
+Also shows the integration with the Really Simple CAPTCHA plugin.
 11. Send a notification to your customer when you create a new private file (see top-right box).
 You need to enable the notifications add-on.
 12. The settings screen when the notifications add-on is enabled.